microsoft/pldm-fw-pkgr/README.md

 	In each of the cases above, a new folder gets created inside workspace with the new set of unpacked and repacked fwpkg file.

-4. To unpack and repack a firmware bundle (.fwpkg file) - you might want to check if the two firmware packages are identical, Copy the fwpkg file to any workspace folder and run

-   pldm.exe -F workspace\<name of bundle file>.fwpkg

-   If the package is PLDM compliant, this will create an "unpack" folder within the workspace folder and generate
-		i) unpack folder - houses the component images and pldm header.json file. ii) repack folder - houses the rebuilt image from the unpack folder components.

 ## TODO
 1. Error injection is very component specific (like a specific component can have its UUID corrupted).
-Need to make this random isntead.
+Need to make this random instead.
 2. The original goal of this code was meant to be spec independent.
 Any spec should have been able to use the unpack code to decode the spec defined byte stream.
 However we have some hardcodings still.
 Check the code to find spec field names added.